 Routine eye exams are important, regardless of your age or physical health.
-During a complete eye exam, your eye doctor will not only determine your prescription for eyeglasses or contact lenses, but will also check your eyes for common eye diseases, assess how your eyes work together as a team and evaluate your eyes as an indicator of your overall health.
+During a complete eye exam, we will not only determine your prescription for eyeglasses or contact lenses, but we’ll also check your eyes for common eye diseases, assess how your eyes work together as a team and evaluate your eyes as an indicator of your overall health.

 If you decide to opt for contact lens wear, it is very important that the lenses fit properly and comfortably and that you understand contact lens safety and hygiene.
 A contact lens consultation and measurement would be completed by our doctor to determine the proper lens fit.

 We pride ourselves in staying up to date with the latest technologies proven to detect diseases earlier, and monitor changes more closely.
-These advanced techniques allow our Doctor to make decisions quickly and accurately to ensure your eye health is preserved.
-We are proud to offer these advanced technologies at Sage Creek eye centre.
+As part of your routine eye exam, we will also perform a glaucoma screening scan of the optic nerve.

 If you experience loss of vision, double vision, swelling, infection or any eye emergency, contact us immediately for guidance.
 We’ll help you with the best treatment to prevent complications and promote long-lasting clear eyesight.
 Use your best judgment on urgency.
 Misericordia is open 24/7 for patients experiencing urgent eye issues